 Grumpy Boss / Workplace Romance

 Power dynamics, forbidden-ish, often enemies-to-lovers flavoured.
-Has to be handled carefully in 2025 β the best modern workplace romances address the ethics explicitly rather than ignoring them.
+Has to be handled carefully β the best modern workplace romances address the ethics explicitly rather than ignoring them.
 Book that nails it: The Hating Game.

 Bodyguard / Protector